ZeroSharp/zerosharp.github.com/source/_posts/2012-05-01-robot-egyptologists.markdown

 date: 2012-05-01 11:52
 comments: true
 categories: [robots]
+description: A history of the robot exploration of the Great Pyramid of Giza.
 ---
 This post is part of an ongoing series about robots, past and present.
 See [Skiing on Mars](/skiing-on-mars/).